Cork has an abundance of fabulous family-friendly walks, so why not get out there and make the most of your spare time!

-For more information on Ballycotton and the Cliff Walk, visit their website.
+For more information on Ballycotton and the Cliff Walk, visit the Ballycotton website.

 4. Gougane Barra Forest Park

 The Gougane Barra Forest is a magnificent park that covers 339 acres in a gorgeous valley on the outskirts of the Sheehy mountains.
-This is a fantastic place to take your family to get away from the stresses of everyday life — and a particularly great place to get your kids to unplug from technology.
+This is a fantastic place to take your family to get away from the stresses of everyday life.
 The forest has towering pine trees and panoramic views over the valleys, hills, and lakes.
 Steeped in history, this park also has some family-friendly hikes to get your group up and active.

 There are six walks in this park that a suitable for all ages and all levels of fitness.